 Huffman's Services understands that it is a difficult job to come up with the amount of money necessary to retain our services so we have a basic retainer requirement and then we will work with the family friends and supporters of our clients to pay off the remainder of the retainer in a monthly payment plan we understand that until our client is released our final total bill cannot be paid.

-We will need to do an internal company eligibility evaluation of the client, which is a $500 fee, and the client and the family are provided a book concerning exactly how this process works published by the owner of our company along with all of the forms and instructions to submit for an evaluation.
-This evaluation takes approximately 30 days where we will review the following criteria of disciplinary record?
+We will need to do an internal company eligibility evaluation of the client, which is a $500 fee, and the client and the family are directed to buy a book concerning exactly how this process works published by the owner of our company along with all of the forms and instructions to submit for evaluation.
+This evaluation will take approximately 30 days, where we will review the following criteria of disciplinary record?
 Restitution payments?
 Drug, alcohol, sex, violence programming?
-Voluntary educational, vocational, religious, programming and certificates earned while incarcerated?
+Voluntary educational, vocational, religious, programming, and certificates earned while incarcerated?
 Detainers?
 Any victims that would oppose the sentence reduction?
 Was the inmate involved in saving the life of a staff member while in custody?
-Will the family be able to assist to get legitimate offers of employment and the residence?
-We will do basic research of the criminal case.
-If the defendant is approved we would then do an external company eligibility evaluation which costs $2,000 and takes 90 days to complete and we will contact all of the lawyers that previously represented the defendant and collect any legal documents and information that may be helpful about the case, we will collect all of the internal prison records relevant to the inmate to verify the disciplinary, programming, educational and obtain the actual records concerning these accomplishments.
-We will contact the local law enforcement community in the Local District of conviction and find a licensed private investigator which meets our requirements that they are willing to work with, we will review the criminal case to see if there is an issue that is worth litigating for our purposes of maximizing the sentence reduction and obtaining the full cooperation of the prosecutor and the judge, we will contact the prosecutor and provide a brief to the prosecutor concerning our clients and the value of the information that we would be able to provide to the government and get prosecutorial permission to proceed with the cooperation for a sentence reduction process.
-At that juncture, the defendant would be approved for the sentence reduction process and we would reduce the amount of $2,500 that has already been paid off of the normal $15,400 sentence reduction cost over a period of 18 months, irrespective of the cost of a private investigator.
+Will the family be able to assist in getting legitimate offers of employment and the residence?
+We will do basic research on the criminal case.
+If the defendant is approved we would then do an external company eligibility evaluation which costs $2,000 and takes 90 days to complete, and we will contact all of the lawyers that previously represented the defendant and collect any legal documents and information that may be helpful about the case, we will collect all of the internal prison records relevant to the inmate to verify the disciplinary, programming, educational and obtain the actual records concerning these accomplishments.
+We will contact the local law enforcement community in the Local District of conviction and find a licensed private investigator who meets our requirements that they are willing to work with, we will review the criminal case to see if there is an issue that is worth litigating for our purposes of maximizing the sentence reduction and obtaining the full cooperation of the prosecutor and the judge, we will contact the prosecutor and provide a brief to the prosecutor concerning our clients and the value of the information that we would be able to provide to the government and get proctorial permission to proceed with the cooperation for a sentence reduction process.
+At that juncture, the defendant would be approved for the sentence reduction process, and we would reduce the amount of $2,500 that has already been paid off of the normal $15,400 sentence reduction cost over a period of 18 months, irrespective of the cost of a private investigator.

-A refund policy is that upon request, we will refund any unused portion of the expenses retainer.
+Refund policy is that upon request, we will refund any unused portion of the retainer.

 Long-Term Expenses Retainer